Griffin, Micaela, and Larry’s Viewpoints

-People write complaints, then the JC -- Judicial Committee -- handles them.
-There's two people that run the meeting, and I was one of them.
-You handle the order of the meeting, you just keep it calm and automatic, and you do a lot of paperwork, which is not fun, but it's part of the job.
-Now I'm Assistant School Meeting Chair.
+M: I was JC Clerk for a year and a half.
+I was really proud of myself for doing that, ’cause I never thought I could do that.
+People write complaints, then the JC — Judicial Committee — handles them.
+There’s two people that run the meeting, and I was one of them.
+You handle the order of the meeting, you just keep it calm and automatic, and you do a lot of paperwork, which is not fun, but it’s part of the job.
+Now I’m Assistant School Meeting Chair.

 What is your best skill or talent?

 M: Griffin’s greatest talent or skill is probably being prepared and good at fixing things.
 That’s true!
 He’s the go-to guy.

 L: And he’s strong.
 Micaela can sing and act.
 She can dance.
 We all laugh together, too, every day almost.

 M: Larry’s really fun to be with.
 He can sew really well.
 He’s the party person.

 Has the staff helped you in any way?

 L: Yeah.
 All the staff here are very nice.